MPAS-Dev/compass/test/_sources/developers_guide/quick_start.rst.txt

 .. code-block:: bash

-    python -m compass suite -s -c ocean -t nightly -m $MACHINE -w $WORKDIR
+    python -m compass suite -s -c ocean -t nightly -m $MACHINE -w $WORKDIR -p $MPAS

 Otherwise, things are the same as in :ref:`suite_overview`.

-Tou will see symlinks to the ``compass`` package in each test case and step's work directory.
+You will see symlinks to the ``compass`` package in the base work directory for suites as well as each test case and step's work directory.
 These are to make sure that the code from the repository is also used when you run test cases and steps.
 You can even use the symlinks as a convenient way to access and edit the code as you're testing your changes.

 Set up a compass repository with worktrees: for advanced users
 --------------------------------------------------------------